Aria adeana

-Karpatiosorbus adeana, the Ades whitebeam, is a species of plant that belongs to the complex of bastard whitebeams (Sorbus latifolia agg.) within the family Rosaceae.
-This deciduous tree is the result of a hybridization between the common whitebeam (Sorbus aria) and the wild service tree (Sorbus torminalis).
+Aria adeana, the Ades whitebeam, is a species of plant that belongs to the complex of bastard whitebeams (Aria latifolia agg.) within the family Rosaceae.
+This deciduous tree is the result of a hybridization between the common whitebeam (Aria edulis) and the wild service tree (Aria torminalis).
 As an agamospermous species, it reproduces asexually.
 It is endemic to the Bärental and the adjacent Kleinziegenfelder Valley in Upper Franconia (Bavaria, Germany).

 Description

 The Ades whitebeam is a deciduous tree.
 The leaves are oval-shaped with pronounced and deeply lobed, slightly spreading teeth.
 The leaf sizes vary between lengths of 6 to 8 cm and widths of 5 to 6 cm; the short lobe side is usually over 1 cm long.
 The leaf base angle is generally less than 90°.
 Each leaf typically has about eight pairs of veins.
 (See also leaf shape) The pomes ripen in early autumn.
 They are small, pear-shaped, yellowish fruits with a red-orange cheek.
 Reproduction occurs with seeds that are produced without sexual processes, making this plant species agamospermous.